 Montana Earth Science Picture of the Week

-This photo was taken along the “Going-to-the-Sun Road” in Glacier National Park about 2 miles from the Continental Divide (as the crow flies).
-Although this rock formation is approximately 5,000 feet above sea level, it contains fossils of algae colonies that lived in a shallow sea .8 – 1.6 billion years ago.
-The algae fossilized here probably formed in an environment similar to what exists in the Florida Keys today.
-The fossil forms of these algae, called “stromatolites”, have shapes and internal structures similar to the blue green algae that live in present-day seas.
-The outcrop shown in the photo contains excellent examples of algae colonies that resemble heads of cabbage (see close-up below).
+The photo below was taken just few miles away from the top photo, on the opposite side of the divide along the Highline Trail in Glacier Park.
+Although this location is approximately 5,000 feet above sea level, it contains fossils of algae colonies (blue-green algae; aka cyanobacteria) that lived in a shallow sea .8 to 1.6 billion years ago.
+The algae formed in an environment similar to what exists in the Florida Keys today.
+The fossil stromatolites have shapes and internal structures similar to ones that live in present-day seas.
+The outcrop in the photo below contains excellent examples of stromatolites that resemble heads of cabbage..
+CLICK HERE to see a photo of modern stromatolites in Shark Bay, Australia.

 Gases and Rocks . . .